The NoZe Brotherhood: Symbols

-The NoZe Brotherhood was named in honor of said to be named after a joke regarding Leonard Shoaf, a freshman with a large nose who was the group's first president.
-The group is known for wearing wigs, costumes, and Groucho-Marx-style glasses, noses, and mustaches, designed to hide its member's identities.
+The NoZe Brotherhood was named after a joke regarding the group's first president, Leonard Shoaf, a freshman with a large nose.
+The group is known for wearing wigs, costumes, and Groucho Marx-style glasses, noses, and mustaches, designed to hide its members' identities.
 The NoZe Brotherhood's colors are baby pink and baby blue.
 Its motto is "Ye Shall Know Them by Their Noses".
 Its publication is The Rope.

-The NoZe Brotherhood is lede by the Lorde Mayor.
-The Bored of Graft consists of past Lordes Mayor, who are available to give advice to the current Lorde Mayor.
-Bro.
-Edgar Allen NoZe is the editor of The Rope.
-Bro.
-Bear NoZecessities acts as the group's treasurer.
-Members are called NoZemen.
+The Lorde Mayor leads the NoZe Brotherhood.
+The Bored of Graft consists of past Lordes Mayors, who are available to advise the current Lorde Mayor.
+The Cunning Linguist acts as the head of communications and editor of The Rope.
+The Shekel Keeper acts as the group's treasurer and head of advertising.
+Members are called NoZemen, new members are called Neophytes, and graduated members are called "exiles."
+The NoZemen call romantic partners of the members "fortunates" and non-members "infidels."

 Leonard Shoft is a figurehead and saint of the organization, known as Brother LongNoZe.
-The NoZe Brotherhood honor Brother Long NoZe in prose and song with ditties such as "This Old God", "When the NoZe is Blown up Yonder", and "Rock Around the Cross".
+The NoZe Brotherhood honors Brother LongNoZe in prose and song with ditties such as "This Old God", "When the NoZe is Blown up Yonder", and "Rock Around the Cross".
 The traditional NoZe saga "The Cry of the Enormous Rabbit" is usually recited semiannually.
 The NoZe prayer is basically "Now I Lay Me Down to Sleep" recited backward with appropriate changes.